enspiral/handbook/guides/newcomers.md

 The picture of Enspiral that is presented outside of the network can differ markedly from the experience you find when joining.

 Some of this comes from materials and experiences generated in the early days of Enspiral that still live on within the ‘library of the internet’.
-Some of this is the result of the Enspiral experience varying considerably between individuals (see also ‘[Everyone’s experience of Enspiral is different](newcomers.md#everyone’s-experience-of-enspiral-is-different)’).
+Some of this is the result of the Enspiral experience varying considerably between individuals (see also ‘[Every experience of Enspiral is different](newcomers.md#every-experience-of-enspiral-is-different)’).
 Some of this is because of the attachment people have to what Enspiral represents to them rather than what it really is.

 Enspiral is still a network of ‘people doing good in the world’.
 But your experience will be more accurate (and likely less frustrating) if you let go of every other expectation and assumption you have.
 Join because you think this might be a place where you fit, not because you need Enspiral to do, be or deliver something specific.